sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 ### Problem Statement

 Stock Prices fluctuate from day to day and to be precise, fluctuate by the second.
-Using publicly available data stock price data, i will attempt to predict the adjusted close price of the stock for the next seven trading days.
+Using publicly available data stock price data, i will attempt to predict the adjusted close price of the stock for the following trading day.
 If we are able to gauge the closing stock price, we might be able to make smart trading decisions based on the predictions.
 By giving a start date and a finite set of following trading days(in other words a range of trading days), it should be possible to predict the following  days adjusted closing stock price.
 Basically we have a range of trading days and we have to predict the closing adjusted stock prices of the next day immediatley after this range.
 This is a regression problem and NOT a classification problem.

 ### Datasets and Inputs